PrimWeb/freeboard/README.md

 See http://freeboard.github.io/freeboard/docs/plugin_example.html for info on how to build plugins for freeboard.

+Informal spec that this fork suggests:

+1. Your plugin must work if a datasurce or data target is missing.
+Correctly handle undefined, and let the datatargets setter create in when needed
+2. Your plugin must not memory leak and should correctly clean up after itself, without doing anything bad.
+Expect it to be used in multi-page boards

 ### Testing Plugins

 Just edit index.html and add a link to your javascript file near the end of the head.js script loader, like: